NamanSharma5/super-brains/README.md

 ## Used External Libraries

-Please create a venv from the requirements.txt and run the `run_final_model.ipynb` to see the trained model we submitted to Kaggle.
+Please create a venv from the `requirements.txt` and run the `run_final_model.ipynb` to see the trained model we submitted to Kaggle.
-To see the bar plots run `run_cv_model.py`.
+To see the 3F-CF and the produced topological measures bar plots, run `run_cv_model.py`.

 To run the memory profiler run:
 """